-The 9th Annual Nebraska Wildland Fire Academy will take place April 2-10, 2016, at Fort Robinson State Park near Crawford.
+The 9th Annual Nebraska Wildland Fire Academy took place April 2-10, 2016, at Fort Robinson State Park near Crawford.
+Watch highlights from the trainings in this short video.

 The Academy provides quality fire and incident management training at little or no cost, and utilizes the expertise of local, state and federal firefighters to ensure the fire training needs of Nebraska and the surrounding region are met.